-Once nitrate converts to nitrite in the human body it can then convert into a carcinogen called Nnitroso compounds (NOC's).
+Once nitrate converts to nitrite in the human body it can then convert into a carcinogen called N-nitroso compounds (NOC's).
 NOC's are some of the strongest know carcinogens and have been found to induce cancer in a variety of organs.
 As a result, additional human health concerns linked to nitrate contaminated drinking water include increased risk of: non-Hodgkin's lymphoma (Ward et al., 1996); gastric cancer (Xu et al., 1992; Yang et al., 1998); and bladder and ovarian cancer in older women (Weyer et al., 2001).
 There is also growing evidence of a correlation between nitrate and diabetes in children (Parslow et al., 1997; Moltchanova et al., 2004).

 Because of these health concerns, city and village water supplies that exceed the 10 mg/L ES are required to treat drinking water to the federal drinking water standard of 10 mg/L. Common solutions include drilling of a new non-contaminated well or the removal of excess nitrate through water treatment processes.
-Currently 25 (up from just 14 in 1999) of Wisconsin's municipal water systems have exceeded the nitrate ES and have collectively spent over \$24 million on remedies.
+In 2004, a survey of Wisconsin municipal systems found that 29 systems had raw water samples that exceeded the nitrate ES (up from just 14 in 1999), and had collectively spent over \$24 million on remedies.
 Excessive nitrate levels have also forced the replacement of hundreds of other smaller public wells.